TeachBooks/learn-programming/book/workflows/git/branch_merge.md

 # Branching and merging

-## What are branches

-So far, we have only been making commits using the `main` or `master` branch, however, in practice, you will work on a separate branch, whose progress you will later merge with `main`.
+So far, we have only been making commits using the `main` branch, however, in practice, you will work on a separate branch, whose progress you will later merge with `main`.

 Commits in git have a graph structure, where every node is a commit and edges represent the transition (flow) between commits.
 Branches can be thought of as pointers to commits, whereas HEAD points to the current commit that we are at.
 When you switch between branches, you can think of HEAD as the most recent commit on that branch.